 Third, after the information has been processed, the nervous system forwards that information to the appropriate party; so, to the muscles, organs, or glands.
 This information sets them up to react how they need to.

-And, fourth, the nervous system dispatches the information to the regions of the brain that handle processing of the information.
+Fourth, the nervous system dispatches the information to the regions of the brain that handle the processing of the information.

 The nervous system, just like every other structure and makeup of our bodies, is very ordered and systematic.
 You can think of the nervous system as having two main divisions, and then several subdivisions that fit within those two divisions.
-The two divisions of the nervous system are the Central Nervous System and the Peripheral Nervous System.
+The two divisions of the nervous system are the central nervous system (CNS) and the peripheral nervous system (PNS).

 The main function of the central nervous system is to incorporate the information it is getting and systemize the information so that it can queue a proper response.